andreafabrizi/DNSProxy/README.md

 ## WIP - features being actively worked on:
 * offer GET & POST choice on method (for all DoH and pre-DoH URLs).
 So far, only GET is supported.
-* save HEX packet structure, to serve it as HTTP content from DNSP daemon or prime the local disk cache
+* save HEX packet structure and serve it as HTTP content from DNSP daemon priming the local cache
 * support far more than A, AAAA, CNAME and NS.
 My pre-DoH test protocol supported MX, PTR and ALL types
-* add a "--resolve" option to pin DoH request to an IP address (see SNI debate)
+* add a "--resolve" option to pin DoH request to an IP address (see SNI debate on IETF mailing lists)
+* add switch to drive the contruction of DoH vs non-DoH packets
 * find out why some requests encounter ";; Question section mismatch: got fantuz.net/RESERVED0/IN"
 * reduce memory impact (following TCP listener implementation, memory footprint is out of control)
 * test build on Debian, Windows, MacOS (only tested with Ubuntu 14-18 and very old MacOS)
 * test bynary distribution on Debian, Windows, MacOS
+* add an option to provide dynamic list of blacklisted domains (to be read in from file or STDIN)
+* add choiche of http2 options, ALPN, NPN, PRIOR_KNOWLEDGE, etc.
 * add switch to leverage REUSEPORT and/or REUSEADDRESS
-* add an option to provide dynamic list of blacklisted domains (to be read in from file or STDIN)

 ## Ideas - lower priority:
 * implement HTTP/2 PUSH, for smoother and opportunistic DNS answers.
 Remember, there's no ID field in DOH !